EmilHvitfeldt/emilhvitfeldt.com/project/slidecraft-101/index.html.md

 image: "featured.webp"
 ---

+For other Quarto tools such as VS Code extensions and multi-format extensions, see [Quarto Work](../quarto-work/index.md).

 I find slidecrafting an entertaining endeavour, and have thus created a number of projects and material to further it in the world.
 This is a round overview of the material I have created.

 I use [Quarto](https://quarto.org/) to create slides using the [revealjs](https://revealjs.com/) framework.